 By the end of the 600s, Latin culture almost disappeared in Constantinople.
 The powerful cultural heritage of Ancient Greece had transformed the Latin cult.
 The resulting hybrid culture was neither exactly Western nor Eastern.

-For this reason, modern time historians named Eastern Roman Empire, the continuation of the Roman Empire, by the name of “Byzantine”, inspired by the city’s ancient name.
+For this reason, modern time historians named Eastern Roman Empire, the continuation of the Roman Empire, by the name of Byzantine, inspired by the city’s ancient name.
+Hellenization of the Roman Cult was allegedly completed during the reign of Emperor Heraclius.

 Constantinople in the Middle Ages